 Keith Baker Keith Baker has been practicing Zen for 17 years, and began practice at Zen Center 10 years ago.
 Ordained by Ryushin Paul Haller, he has practiced at Tassajara and City Center and held various temple positions.
 He is currently working in the Reservations Finance Department and is serving as the fall 2013 shuso at City Center.
 Keith crossed over from hard of hearing to profoundly deaf in 2009, and is exploring the integration of Deafness, Deaf culture, and Zen practice.

-Carl Bielefeldt Carl Bielefeldt is a Professor of Religious Studies at Stanford and the founder and director of the Ho Center for Buddhist Studies.
-He received his PhD from University of California, Berkeley in 1980.
-Dr. Bielefeldt’s research interests include the intellectual history of the Zen tradition.
-He is the author of Dogen's Manuals of Zen Meditation and other works on early Japanese Zen, and is editor of the Soto Zen Text Project, which translates with annotations the scriptures of the Soto school of Japanese Zen.
-He has led travel/study programs to Vietnam, Laos, Cambodia and Sri Lanka.
+Carl Bielefeldt Carl Bielefeldt, professor emeritus of religious studies at Stanford, studied Zen under Shunryu Suzuki and Kosho Uchiyama, and received his PhD in Buddhist studies from Berkeley in 1980.
+He is the author of Dogen's Manuals of Zen Meditation and other works on early Japanese Zen, and serves as an editor of the Soto Zen Text Project, which provides annotated English translations of the scriptures of Japanese Soto Zen.

 Jennifer Block Jennifer Block is an Interfaith minister and Buddhist chaplain who has practiced Zen, Insight Meditation, and Yoga since 1988.
 Her life’s work is providing spiritual care to people in crisis, mentoring caregivers, and teaching people how to access their innate capacity for caring and healing.